krzysztofplociennik/inko-backend/README.md

 The link to the **live demo** is below.

 This is the backend repository.
-Here is the [frontend](https://github.com/krzysztofplociennik/inko-frontend) side.
+Here is the [frontend](https://github.com/krzysztofplociennik/inko-frontend) repo.

 ## Purpose